EDUCBA

 Introduction to VLOOKUP Table Array

-Vlookup Table Array is used for finding and looking up the required values in the form of a table array.
-And Table Array is the combination of two or more than two tables which has data and values linked and related to one another.
-Although headers may be a quite different relation of those data with each other will be seen.
+Vlookup Table Array is used for finding and looking up the required values in a table array.
+And Table Array is the combination of two or more two tables which has data and values linked and related to one another.
+Although headers may be quite different relation of those data with each other will be seen.

 How to Use VLOOKUP Table Array in Excel?

 VLOOKUP Table Array in Excel is very simple and easy.
-Let’s understand how to use the VLOOKUP Table Array in Excel with some examples.
+With some examples, let’s understand how to use the VLOOKUP Table Array in Excel.

 You can download this VLOOKUP Table Array Template here – VLOOKUP Table Array Template